ChristopherTRoss/BudgetMaster/BudgetMaster_SDD.md

  - Type       = boolean that determines whether it is an income or expense
  - Date       = DATE
  - Description = VARCHAR(250)
- - Recurring?  = boolean that determines if it a recurring transaction
+ - IsRecurring  = boolean that determines if it a recurring transaction
  - Budget_id   = INT
  - Cat_id      = INT